DPhi-Space/FSCompose/docs/2.Setup/README.md

 # Setup

-As the FSCompose software suite uses Docker Engine for the containarized applications, we need to install Docker and Docker Compose.
+As the Flight Software Compose (FSCompose) suite uses Docker Engine for the containarized applications, we need to install Docker and Docker Compose.
 The following guide will help you install the necessary dependencies for your OS.
 Start by cloning the FSCompose repository and then follow the guide for your OS.

 ```bash
    git clone https://github.com/DPhi-Space/FSCompose.git